spatie/laravel-honeypot/README.md

 Route::post([ContactFormSubmissionController::class, 'create'])->middleware(ProtectAgainstSpam::class);
 ```

-If your app has a lot of forms handled by many different controllors, you could opt to register it as global middleware.
+If your app has a lot of forms handled by many different controllers, you could opt to register it as global middleware.

 ```php
 // inside app\Http\Kernel.php